battk/jasmine/.github/CONTRIBUTING.md

 ## Before Committing or Submitting a Pull Request

-1. Ensure all specs are green in browser *and* node
+1. Ensure all specs are green in browser *and* node with `grunt execAllSpecs`
 1. Ensure JSHint is green with `grunt jshint`
 1. Build `jasmine.js` with `grunt buildDistribution` and run all specs again - this ensures that your changes self-test well
 1. Revert your changes to `jasmine.js` and `jasmine-html.js`